aiforged/docs/docs/services/extract-and-verify/microsoft-forms-recognizer.md

 The Microsoft Document Intelligence Service (formerly Microsoft Form Recognizer) in AIForged uses advanced AI to intelligently extract text, key-value pairs, tables, and layout data from your documents.
 Leveraging Microsoft’s Custom Layout technology, this service learns the structure of your forms, enabling the extraction of structured data—including complex field relationships—without requiring extensive data science expertise.

-{% hint style="info" %}
+!!! info
     Document Intelligence includes a built-in classifier.
 You define classifications (categories) in Step 2 of the service wizard, and these are used throughout the workflow to ensure accurate document routing and extraction.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     While Microsoft Form Recognizer is still available in AIForged, it has been marked for deprecation.
 It is strongly recommended to use **Document Intelligence** for all new solutions and migrations going forward.
-{% endhint %}

 ***